 This is a step where you will need professional help.
 Most bookkeepers will be able to assist you and provide ample support, but finding an attorney of law may even be better.
 As they can get quite expensive, you should know that there are usually freely available business advisors in most municipality offices.
 Even if not, this place is a must so that you can learn more about the registration process and all the certifications and licenses you may want.

 As soon as an eCommerce business is up and running, there’s a legal obligation to track every payment, log every invoice, and ensure that you’re reporting accurate sales tax and keeping on top of how much money flows in and out of the company.
-Fortunately, accounting has evolved with the innovations of modern digital technology, and through simple but effective eCommerce accounting software, all of these processes can be streamlined via one digital accounting solution.
+Fortunately, accounting has evolved with the innovations of modern digital technology, and through simple but effective eCommerce accounting software or some accounting project management software, all of these processes can be streamlined via one digital accounting solution.

 Step 5: Set up an eСommerce platform